- Community Engagement

 Deinstitutionalization: Transition To Community Living

-In 2012, the Oklahoma Department of Human Services (OK-DHS) passed a resolution to close the two remaining state-funded institutions that were providing care to approximately 240 individuals with IDD.
+In 2012, the Oklahoma Department of Human Services (OK-DHS) passed a resolution to close the two remaining state-funded institutions that were providing care to approximately 240 individuals with intellectual and developmental disabilities.
 The closing of these institutions, Northern Oklahoma Resource Center in Enid (NORCE) and Southern Oklahoma Resource Center (SORC) in Pauls Valley, occurred over a period of three years.
-As individuals with IDD transitioned to living in the community, their family members became overseers of their care for the first time in at least two decades.
+As individuals with intellectual and developmental disabilities transitioned to living in the community, their family members became overseers of their care for the first time in at least two decades.

 Implications from the current study can be applied beyond deinstitutionalization to include other forms of community desegregation (e.g., self-contained classrooms to inclusive classrooms, sheltered workshops to integrated employment, group homes to person-owned homes) and natural transitions (e.g., early intervention to special education services, high school to young adulthood) experienced by individuals with IDD and their families across the lifespan.
 Our hope is that sharing family members’ voices of their lived experience is the first step in developing transferable models of support for all families in transition.